agravier/agravier.github.io/etc/notes/ci1-coursera/notes04.md

 For negative events, the sharp negative reaction is followed by a recovery.
 For good news, the surge in price is not followed by a negative rebound, it just levels off.
 However, without confidence intervals, it's hard to be sure about those things.

 Part of QSDK includes code to do event studies.
-Given several stocks' price history and an event at time *t*, the event study function of QSDK goes through each stock's history to the event time, cuts off a centred window around it, aligns all histories on that event, and takes the mean of all those centred histories and draws a char with it.
+Given several stocks' price history and an event at time *t*, the event study function of QSDK goes through each stock's history to the event time, cuts off a centred window around it, aligns all histories on that event, and takes the mean of all those centred histories and draws a chart with it.
 It draws standard deviation error bars around each point.

 Such chart allows to quantitatively test the hypothesis that a particular event affects prices.
 If the error is small, we can predict that that "kind" of event will likely result in the same price reaction, in the future.